 To create your own home management binder you need the following items:-

-- Dividers / Tabs that will enable you to find things easily and manage the file better – CLICK FOR MY CHOICE
+- Dividers / Tabs that will enable you to find things easily and manage the file better

 - Plastic covers.
-I put all planner pages in plastic covers for a few reasons which I will go through later in this post… It’s also useful to have a few at the end of the Home File to put any receipts / vouchers you have.
+I put all planner pages in plastic covers for a few reasons which I will go through later in this postโฆ It’s also useful to have a few at the end of the Home File to put any receipts / vouchers you have.

-- Pens of different colours – you could have a colour for different areas, or each person in your home etc…
+- Pens of different colours – you could have a colour for different areas, or each person in your home etcโฆ

-- Label Maker – to label the tabs neatly (you can of course just use a pen if you prefer) – CLICK HERE TO SEE THE ONE I USE**
+- Label Maker – to label the tabs neatly (you can of course just use a pen if you prefer)

-- Printables / Checklists etc… to add to your Home File to enable all notes to be taken easily.
-You can either create these yourself using the category help in the this post, or you can get my printables which have been all done for you and are ready to go, by taking a look at my HOME FILE planner available now.
+- Printables / Checklists etcโฆ to add to your Home File to enable all notes to be taken easily.
+You can either create these yourself using the category help in the this post, or you can get my printables which have been all done for you and are ready to go, by taking a look at my HOME FILE planner available

 There’s a LOT of information to keep in a Home File, so it makes sense to use sections to be able to find things more quickly.